Pete Bonner

 Madison LeRoy "Pete" Bonner (September 24, 1894 – December 1, 1972) was a college football player.

 Auburn University

 Bonner was a prominent tackle for Mike Donahue's Auburn Tigers of Auburn University from 1916 to 1919.
 He was a member of an All-time Auburn Tigers football team selected in 1935, as well as coach Donahue's all-time Auburn team.
 He was nominated though not selected for an Associated Press All-Time Southeast 1869-1919 era team.
+Pete's brother T. H. Bonner also played for Auburn.

 1917

 Bonner was an All-Southern tackle in 1917.

 1919

 He led the team to the SIAA championship of 1919 with an 8-1 record.
 His brother Thomas Herbert "Herb" Bonner also attended Auburn and played on the football team.

 Zelda Sayre sent him a telegram after the defeat of Georgia Tech for the SIAA championship, it read: "Shooting a seven, aren’t we awfully proud of the boys, give them my love—knew we could."
 She signed it "Zelder Sayre."
 One account of Bonner's play that day reads, "The Jackets were unable to gain through the Auburn line because of Pete Bonner, giant tackle, who seemed to have a knack of being just where he should have for the best interests of his team."